flotiq/flotiq-docs/docs/API/content-type/creating-ctd.md

 can be created either by sending a properly formatted POST request to the ``/api/v1/internal/contenttype`` endpoint or through the Content Modeler tool provided with the platform.

+You need `Read and write API KEY` to perform this action.

 ## Creating new Content Types via API